-xperiences regarding the types of products that include a comprehension alert? are you aware of the existence of data on the number and type of products that nension alert?
-If you have such data, would you be in a position to share it with xperiences regarding the extent to which retail investors take into account the omprehension alert? estor or association representing retail investors, are you aware of the existence on alert for some PRIIPs? experiences regarding the extent to which financial advisors consider the ert?
+8. Do you have or are you aware of the existence of data on the number and type of products that include a comprehension alert?
+If you have such data, would you be in a position to share it with the ESAs?